Three-dimensional space: History

 Books XI to XIII of Euclid's Elements dealt with three-dimensional geometry.
-Book XI develops notions of orthogonality and parallelism of lines and planes, and defines solids including parallelpipeds, pyramids, prisms, spheres, octahedra, icosahedra and dodecahedra.
-Book XII develops notions of similarity of solids.
-Book XIII describes the construction of the five regular Platonic solids in a sphere.
+Book XI develops notions of perpendicularity, parallelism, and orthogonality of lines and planes, the construction and properties of angles, and parallelepiped solids.
+Book XII discusses infinitesimals and the method of exhaustion for finding the area of a circle or the volume of a pyramid, cone, cylinder, or sphere.
+Book XIII describes the construction of the five regular Platonic solids in a sphere, covering the cube, octahedra, icosahedra and dodecahedra.

-In the 17th century, three-dimensional space was described with Cartesian coordinates, with the advent of analytic geometry developed by René Descartes in his work La Géométrie and Pierre de Fermat in the manuscript Ad locos planos et solidos isagoge (Introduction to Plane and Solid Loci), which was unpublished during Fermat's lifetime.
-However, only Fermat's work dealt with three-dimensional space.
+In the 17th century, three-dimensional space was described with Cartesian coordinates, with the advent of analytic geometry developed by René Descartes in his work La Géométrie.
+Pierre de Fermat independently developed similar ideas in the manuscript Ad locos planos et solidos isagoge (Introduction to Plane and Solid Loci), which was unpublished during Fermat's lifetime.
+Fermat's work on seeking extrema of a curve would lay the groundwork for differential calculus.
+Isaac Newton introduced the polar coordinate system as an alternative non-Cartesian system that is useful for certain geometries.

+The 18th century, Alexis Clairaut studied algebraic curves in space, the concept of tangent space and curvature, and the use of calculus for this purpose.
+Leonhard Euler studied the notion of a geodesic on a surface deriving the first analytical geodesic equation, and later introduced the first set of intrinsic coordinate systems on a surface, beginning the theory of intrinsic geometry upon which modern geometric ideas are based.
+In 1760, Euler proved a theorem expressing the curvature of a space curve on a surface in terms of the principal curvatures, known as Euler's theorem.
+Later in the century, Gaspard Monge made important contributions to the study of curves and surfaces in space.
+The work of Euler and Monge laid the foundations for differential geometry.